garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 her carseeat.

 After finding this out but prior to boarding, we were pretty nervous.
 But those nerves never manifest into any real problems.
+We put Gwen through as normal of a late night routine as we could before boarding.
+But we ended up sitting on the tarmac for 90 minutes due to thunderstorms, and I think that made it hard for her to fall asleep with lights on and all.
+Eventually, we got on our way from
-Gwen took a little while to fall asleep that night as we got on our way from Philly, but after she fell asleep, she stayed alseep for almost the entire flight to Nice.
+Philly, and she stayed alseep for almost the entire flight to Nice.
 Luckily, Grace and I were able to get some rest too (as good as one can on an airplane that is).

-TODO: add in sleep prep and waiting on tarmac here

 Continuing on the topic of flying, Gwen also did really really well on the way home too.
 This flight left Paris in the late afternoon and arrived